Samsung Galaxy A54 5G: Design

+Hardware

+Display

+The device has a 6.4-inch Super AMOLED display with a 120Hz refresh rate.
+Compared to the A53 5G, it has a 0.1-inch smaller display screen at 6.5-inch, but with an aspect ratio similar to the Galaxy A50.

+Battery

+It is equipped with a 5000 mAh battery and 25W Fast Charging, like its predecessors.

+Processor and Memory

+The Galaxy A54 5G is powered by the Exynos 1380 chipset.
+It is paired with 6 GB or 8 GB of RAM and 128 GB or 256 GB of internal storage (both with UFS 2.2).
+It has expandable storage up to 1 TB.

+Camera

+The device features a triple rear camera setup, with the depth sensor already removed from this generation.
+It has a 50 MP main with OIS, 12 MP ultrawide, and 5 MP macro.
+The front camera maintains a 32 MP sensor.
+Like its predecessor, It can record videos up to 4K@30fps and 1080p@60fps at both rear and front.

+Ports and connectivity

 The Galaxy A54 5G, like its predecessor, the A53 5G, does not have a 3.5 mm audio jack.
-It has a 6.4-inch Super AMOLED display with a 120Hz refresh rate.
-Compared to the A53 5G, it has a 0.1-inch smaller display screen at 6.4-inch, but with an aspect ratio similar to the Samsung Galaxy A50.

-The Galaxy A54 5G is protected against moisture and dust according to the IP67 standard.

 At the bottom are a USB-C 2.0 connector, a speaker, and a microphone.
 A second microphone and speaker are located on the top, alongside a slot for either one SIM card and one microSD card or two SIM cards.
 On the right side are the volume buttons and the smartphone lock, power and action button.

 The Quantum 4 (SM-A546S) version, a localization model released in South Korea, has a built-in quantum random number generator (QRNG) chipset developed by SK Telecom.

-The Galaxy A54 5G comes with either 128 GB or 256 GB of storage with 6 or 8 GB of RAM.

-It is sold in 4 colors: graphite (Awesome Graphite), white (Awesome White), violet (Awesome Violet) and lime (Awesome Lime).